kbilsted/NotepadPlusPlusPluginPack.Net/README.md

 ## Requirements:
-  * works with .NET Runtime 2.0 and above
+  * works with .NET Runtime 3.5 and above (can easily be reduced to .Net runtime 2.0 if needed)
-  * UNICODE only!
-ANSI is doable, but not supported so far
+  * UNICODE plugins only.